ibelar/atk4-wp/readme.md

 #Creating a plugin

-You are now ready to use either the atk4wp sample plugin, start using an empty template or build one from scratch.
+You are now ready to use either the atk4wp sample plugin or start building your own plugin using the atk4wp-template.

 ##Using the sample plugin